This recipe is sponsored by Naked PB. All opinions are 100% my own.

 Once the chocolate hardens, you don't have to worry about them touching anymore.
 That's just an issue while the chocolate is still soft, because they can stick together.

-Now, you can store the chilled vegan energy balls in an airtight container in the refrigerator.
+Now, you can store the chilled chocolate peanut butter balls in an airtight container in the refrigerator.
 They will keep for a couple of weeks this way.

-If you want to keep them for longer, you can transfer your energy balls to a freezer bag or other freezer-safe container.
+If you want to keep them for longer, you can transfer these to a freezer bag or other freezer-safe container.
 There, they'll keep for up to a few months.